UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

 The summing of ray intensities around the whole solid sphere is shown.
 The contribution of each individual ray is added to the total irradiation of the solid sphere.
 The presence of the sine term is an artifact of the polar coordinates.
-For example, at $\theta = 0$, all rays at each $\phi$ occupy the same point.
+For example, at $\theta = 0$, all remoteRays at each $\phi$ occupy the same point.
 Therefore, they are all weighted at 0.
-Because of this, no rays are cast in the vertical direction.
+Because of this, no remoteRays are cast in the vertical direction.
 They begin at a small angle and are equally spaced through $\theta$.
 The effects of this integral must be broken into a discrete formulation in order to be of use computationally.
 The equation below represents the actual discretization of the above integral.